kununu/collections/docs/abstract-collections.md

 ## AbstractFilterableCollection

-Using the same concept as `AbstractCollection` this class extends `ArrayIterator` and add the `FilterableCollectionTrait` to it.
+Using the same concept as `AbstractCollection` this class extends `ArrayIterator` and implements the `FilterableCollection` (and already uses the `FilterableCollectionTrait`).

 ```php
 <?php